Air India flight AI173 diverted to Russia's Magadan after snag CanIndia News

 Air India officials assured the passengers that alternate travel arrangements would be made to ensure they reach their destinations as soon as possible.

-“The passengers are being provided all support on ground and will be provided alternate options to reach their destinations at the earliest.
-The aircraft is undergoing the mandatory checks on ground.
+“The aircraft is undergoing the mandatory checks on ground.
 We sincerely regret the inconvenience caused to the passengers,” said the airline’s spokesperson.

+“Air India will operate an alternate aircraft from Magadan to San Francisco on June 7, 2023 carrying all passengers and crew of AI173 who are presently accommodated in local hotels in Magadan.
+The authorities are extending all cooperation in our effort to ensure that passengers safely reach their destination at the earliest,” said the spokesperson.